ChrstphrHll/npc_gen/students/Tylus Ytharra.md

 ---
 ### Description
 - 2nd year Tiefling Monk in Elkenval
-- curly red hair that's hanging down to their back, Yellow eyes, and Pale Brown skin
+- shoulder length curly brunette hair that's messy, Yellow eyes, and Pale Brown skin
 - Is Freewheeling and Conforming, and has Learning as their ideal

 ### Organizations